8-9 Feb 2023 Virtual, Chile | Presiding officers

-The Sixty-fourth Meeting of the Presiding Officers of the Regional Conference on Women in Latin America and the Caribbean was held virtually on February 8-9.
+The 64th Meeting of the Presiding Officers of the Regional Conference on Women in Latin America and the Caribbean was held virtually from 8 to 9 February 2023.

 The region’s countries committed themselves to “promoting intersectoral public policies that include affirmative action to foster women’s and girls’ participation, continuation and completion of education in the spheres of science, technology, engineering and mathematics,” along with their full access to the emerging digital economy and its potential opportunities.